PolyArch/dsa-docs/Basics/Setup.rst

      # Please source chipyard/env.sh manually if this is a first time build
      $ source chipyard/env.sh

-NOTE: If you just want temporarily leave the container (not close), you should just ``<Ctrl-p><Ctrl-q>`` to detach, instead of typing ``exit``.
+NOTE: If you just want temporarily leave the container (detach, not close), you should just ``<Ctrl-p><Ctrl-q>`` to detach, instead of typing ``exit``.

 Examples